 Free will.
 Probably the most prominent mitigating factor cited is free will.
 In the free will approach, the greater good is the freedom of humans.
-The way this theodicy goes is that God is good but allowed human beings to have free choice where they could act contrary to what God wants.
-Free will is supposed to be a good thing and mitigates the presence of evil.
+The way this theodicy goes is that God is all beneficent but allowed human beings to have free choice where they could act contrary to what God wants.
+Free will is supposed to be the good that mitigates the presence of evil.
 Does this, in fact, absolve God from the evil in the world?
 I don’t think so.
 While there is certainly much evil done by free agents, one could also argue that there is perhaps even more that occurs without humans being involved.
 Think of a tsunami or a horrible disease.
 These events kill and maim not only individuals but also destroy families and cultures.
 History is replete with all sorts of natural disasters that show no mercy toward both adults and children, families, and communities.
-If God is responsible for the creation of nature then how is that evil not God’s responsibility?
+If God is responsible for the creation of nature then how is that evil is not God’s responsibility?
 Metaphorically, the artisan is responsible for the artifact.

 Other theodicies like that of the great philosopher Gottfried Leibniz claimed that evil is present so we can become sensitive to what is good and create it.
-Without evil we wouldn’t know what the good was and strive for it.
+Without evil, we wouldn’t know what the good was and strive for it.
 While from a slightly different perspective this might provide some level of mitigation, I don’t think it is sufficient.
 Others can decide if these mitigating factors are sufficiently compelling.

 What is life?
 This is a controversial question.
 Does life require metabolism, replication, use of energy, etc?
-From a theological perspective, however, I would like to focus on a broad feature, constrained being.
-How ever life may be defined, it occurs within constraints.
+From a theological perspective, however, I would like to focus on a broad feature — constrained being.
+However life may be defined, it occurs within constraints.
 There is a structure to the universe and it is within that structure that beings exist.
 There are fundamental constraints like space and time, polarities of positive/negative, fundamental forces, properties, as well as things such as chemistry, heat, entropy, etc. The bottom line is that these constraints make life, as we know it, possible.
 They allow for dynamic processes to occur that support things like energy flow and consumption, information transfer, and stability as well as change.
 The processes both create and destroy.
 There is growth and decay.
 Evolution itself shows how complexity can be created and destroyed but life moves on.
 To be alive means being but being within those life-giving constraints.
 Much has been said about how fine-tuned the universe is such that life is even possible.
 Life is possible because the constraints are just right for life forms.
 Change something just a little bit and there would be no life (as we know it).
 Constrained being.

 So the question is, is life worth the potential for evil to exist?
 What would be an alternative?
 Enter heaven.
 To resolve the problem of evil, some sort of ultimate bliss is postulated.
 No evil, no pain, etc. At first blush this might sound appealing but would it really be?
-I think not.
+I don’t think so.
 If there is no possibility of failure, would there be any satisfaction in success?
 Could there be any joy without the opposite of pain?
 Without tension where is the satisfaction of release?
 There would also be no joy in learning where the old is destroyed and the new created.
-I think if one thinks long enough about an existence without possible negatives there would be no appeal.
+If one thinks long enough about an existence without possible negatives, I don’t think it would be that appealing.
 Perhaps then having life is worth having evil.

-So, in this scenario, is it necessary to shield God from evil and is a resolution to evil necessary?
-If life (and with it the potential for evil) is actually a worthwhile thing, then God as creator needs no defense.
-So here is a tough one for many people to accept.
-Wouldn’t it be unfair that although creation with evil being present is necessary, God in God’s perfection doesn’t have to deal with evil?
+Now here is a tough one for many people to accept.
+Wouldn’t it be unfair that although creation with evil being present is necessary, God in God’s perfection doesn’t have to experience it?
 Only if there is no evil within God.
 In an aspect monism this isn’t the case.
 God is a living God, God has a Life.
 If there is only the One then evil resides in the One and, in fact, is created by the One.
 But such is life, and if there is a Divine Life then the divine also includes evil.
-From a moral point of view, since aspects in God both create and experience evil, so does God.
+From a moral point of view, since aspects of God both create and experience evil, so does God.
 The Author is responsible for both life and the evil within it.
-So is a resolution to the issue of evil necessary or even wanted?
-No possibility for evil, no life.
-If life is worth having the potential for evil, then a resolution is neither needed nor wanted.
+What this means is that God is not in some pure state, untouched by evil.
+Rather, the Living God is in the midst of the struggle of life both causing the good and evil and experiencing their effects as well.

 In an aspect monism, God chose to live in the most challenging forms.
 God chose to be in the most oppositional positions relative to what God in God’s depth would want in this reality.
 This means that even in what we might consider the most depraved individuals there is a spark of the divine depth that tries to come forward.
 As an example, often we see in even serial killers a spark of humanity.
 They may be cold-blooded killers but often they break down when talking about their families.
 No one is without the divine depth.
 It is there exerting its influence even in those who commit horrible evils.
 God chose to live in all its forms.
 This is God embracing all aspects of living, from the greatest noble lives to those we most detest.
 Perhaps we shouldn’t so much.

-Certainly, we should oppose them in the most vigorous way.
+Certainly, we should oppose evil in the most vigorous way.
 This is also God opposing the evil tendencies in life.
 But there are factors that should be considered.
 Psychology tells us that the most evil among us have often experienced significant trials.
 This may include nature and nurture.
 In the most evil of individuals there may be genetic predispositions that are an influence.
 Or there may be environmental issues in play: parenting, cultural situations, etc. Life imposes these on individuals.
 But within all that there is still the divine depth within.
-It is ever present and tries to exert and influence.
+It is ever present and tries to exert its influence.
 However, there is a freedom to embrace it or reject it.
 Thus is life.
 In each aspect, God struggles with this dichotomy in each individual.
-This is the courage of being, as Paul Tillich talked about in his “Courage to Be”.
+This is the courage of being, as Paul Tillich talked about in his “The Courage to Be”.
 It is God embracing what it means to be a constrained being, with all its ambiguity and challenges.
 I think we need to take life more seriously.
 It is a gift.
 It recognizes that the stasis of perfection is not something to wish for.
 Life is dynamic.
-It is the opposite of perfection.
+It is not perfection.
 It embraces what it means to live, to struggle, to strive for the good and at times fail.
-It is a risk but a risk worth taking.

 Now, this scenario doesn’t suggest complacency toward evil.
 To the contrary.
 Intuitional revelation as encoded in wisdom literature resoundingly calls for a struggle against evil.
 So the Divine Life entails a struggle for good over evil and if there is no resolution in the offing (Rejecting World Rejection) then this struggle is eternal.